Furry Vengeance: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 23 out of 100, based on 21 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore assigned the film an average grade of "B+" on an A+ to F scale.

-Los Angeles Times critic negatively summarized Furry Vengeance as Over the Hedge through the lens of Daddy Day Care (2003), also writing Kumble "somehow makes everything—the repeated (five times!) skunk blasts, the crotch-gnawing raccoons, the bear overturning the portable toilet with Fraser trapped inside—even less funny than you'd imagine."
-Another Los Angeles Times reviewer called it a contender for the worst film of 2010: "The plot offers the promise of good vibes and green energy as fuzzy creatures fight heartless developers.
+Glenn Whipp of Los Angeles Times negatively summarized Furry Vengeance as "Over the Hedge through the lens of Daddy Day Care", also writing Kumble "somehow makes everything—the repeated (five times!) skunk blasts, the crotch-gnawing raccoons, the bear overturning the portable toilet with Fraser trapped inside—even less funny than you'd imagine."
+Fellow Los Angeles Times critic Suzanne Perez called it a contender for the worst film of 2010: "The plot offers the promise of good vibes and green energy as fuzzy creatures fight heartless developers.
 But the jokes are so feeble and the slapstick so silly that the mind goes numb. [...]
 The sorry humans are led by a hapless Brendan Fraser.
 His lame performance is a total embarrassment.
 Brooke Shields is less awful as his unhappy wife."
 The New York Times labeled it an "assault on common sense: "The jokes wouldn't pass muster on the Disney Channel, the story consists of an escalating series of critter attacks, and the previously mentioned special effects are surprisingly cheap-looking.
 When Sanders isn't fighting off funny animals, he's jousting with funny ethnics: the obsequious Hispanic foreman, the overbearing Asian boss, the greedy Indian investor."
 Jeong will "occasionally speak in high-pitched Japanese, thus rendering Furry Vengeance both eco-friendly and vaguely racist," wrote Robert Wilonsky.
 Mark Jenkins of NPR explained, "Furry Vengeance is poorly written, clumsily directed and sluggishly paced, but its essential problem is that it budgets 90 minutes on a gag that works better in 30-second spots."
 He also addressed, "For fans of anthropomorphized animals, the cartoonish combat has its moments.
 But the CGI technique wears thin, and doesn't always work.
 Some of the action is too contrived to be charming, and the critter crowd scenes look like the work of someone who's had about 30 minutes of Photoshop training."
 As Time Out New York covered the film, "We were really hoping that such an ecologically friendly, anti-big business movie wouldn't feel so plastic.
 But [...]
 Brendan Fraser brings his standard big-lug shtick to a new low. [...] he sustains bee stings, skunk sprays and groin blasts from badly computer-animated woodland creatures while enraging his nasty, racial stereotype of a boss."